 - What is included in your cost?
 Does the fee include equipment, set-up, and tear-down?
 What about music licensing?
 How many hours of DJ services?
+Do they emcee the event?
+Do they orchestrate your grand entrance including sparklers for weddings or other props?
 Make sure you know what you’re buying and that there are no hidden costs.

 - What’s your back-up plan if you have an equipment malfunction?
 They should have a contingency plan for a blown mic or bad speaker.

 - What’s your cancellation policy?
 Ideally, you should be able to cancel with sufficient notice and not be on the hook for any extra money.